 President Sisi met with the Coptic Orthodox Church’s Pope Tawadros II at the Ettehadiya Presidential Palace on Thursday, church spokesperson Boules Halim told Mada Masr on Thursday.

 The discussion between the two, however, did not extend to recent incidents of sectarian violence in the Upper Egyptian governorate of Minya, the latest of which resulted in the killing of the cousin of a priest, with a number of others involving assaults on Coptic citizens, and the destruction and looting of homes of Coptic families.
-According to Halim, these issues were not addressed, and Tawadros did not attempt to relay demands of many in the Coptic community regarding sectarian tension.
+According to Halim, these issues were not addressed, and Tawadros II did not attempt to relay demands of many in the Coptic community regarding sectarian tension.

 Today’s meeting came after recent statements by Sisi on the violence, including a speech last week during a commencement ceremony at the Military Academy, in which the president declared that those instigating sectarian violence aim to create rifts between Egyptians.